-Everything you need to know about alternating between high and low carb days, plus whether or not it's right for you.
+Everything you need to know about carb cycling, or alternating between high and low carb days, plus whether or not it's right for you.

 Sports nutrition concepts that were once reserved for elite athletes and bodybuilders are becoming totally mainstream: counting macros, eating for body recomposition, and refeeding days.
 While you might not want to use them all year round, they can definitely provide a helpful boost when you're trying to reach a specific fitness goal.
 The latest once-niche nutrition tactic to make it into the mainstream?
 Carb cycling.
 Here's everything you need to know about the practice, plus how to tell if it's right for you.

 "There's no formal definition for carb cycling, but the basic principle is that you alter your carb intake based on your varying needs throughout the week, month, or year," says Edwina Clark, a registered dietitian and head of nutrition and wellness at Yummly.
 The timing and amount of carbs consumed during each phase vary depending on the person, she adds.

 "Carb cycling is often used among bodybuilders/physique competitors and high-performing athletes," notes Lauren Manganiello, a registered dietitian and certified personal trainer.
 But with the recent rise in popularity of the ketogenic diet, particularly for active people, the concept of carb cycling is becoming more common among everyday athletes.

 Generally, carb cycling revolves around a person's training schedule.
 "On days when they are training more intensely, they would consume more carbohydrates, whereas low-carb days would occur on days when their training is less intense," Manganiello explains.
 "There are usually several high-carb, medium-carb, and low-carb days cycled throughout the week."